 - God severely punished a prophet who had been tricked into disobeying what God had previously instructed him to do.

 - Thousands of Israelites died because King David took a census of the nation of Israel that was contrary to the will of God.

 All the Firstborn Egyptians Died Due to the Final Plague that God Brought on Egypt to Induce the Pharaoh to Free the Israelites from Bondage (Exodus 12:29-30)

-This account of the killing of the firstborn Egyptians raises the question as to why these people were slain, if they had no control over Pharaoh’s decision not to let the Israelites leave Egypt On page 114 of his book, Archer provides the following explanation:
+This account of the killing of the firstborn Egyptians raises the question as to why these people were slain, despite not having control over Pharaoh’s decision not to allow the Israelites to leave Egypt.
+On page 114 of his previous cited book, Archer provides the following explanation:

 The fortunes of the citizens of any country are bound up with the government that guides their national policy, whether that government be a democracy, a party dictatorship, or monarchy.